Saul Perlmutter: Awards and recognition

 In 2002, Perlmutter won the Department of Energy's E. O. Lawrence Award in Physics.
 In 2003, he was awarded the California Scientist of the Year Award, and, in 2005, he won the John Scott Award and the Padua Prize.
 In 2006, he shared the Shaw Prize in Astronomy with Adam Riess and Brian P. Schmidt.
 The same year, Perlmutter won the Antonio Feltrinelli International Prize.

 Perlmutter and his team shared the 2007 Gruber Cosmology Prize (a $500,000 award) with Schmidt and the High-Z Team for discovering the accelerating expansion of the universe.
 In 2010, Perlmutter was named a Miller Senior Fellow of the Miller Institute at the University of California Berkeley.
 In 2011, Perlmutter and Riess were named co-recipients of the Albert Einstein Medal.

 Perlmutter shared the 2011 Nobel Prize in Physics with Riess and Schmidt.
 The Nobel Prize includes a SEK 10 million cash award (approximately US$1.5 million).
 Perlmutter received one-half of the cash prize, while Riess and Schmidt shared the other half.

 In 2014, Perlmutter received the Golden Plate Award of the American Academy of Achievement.

-Perlmutter, Schmidt, Riess and their teams shared the 2015 Breakthrough Prize in Fundamental Physics with $3 million to be split among them.
+Perlmutter, Schmidt, Riess, and their teams shared the 2015 Breakthrough Prize in Fundamental Physics with $3 million to be split among them.

 A United States Department of Energy 2020 supercomputer is named Perlmutter in his honor.

 Family

-Saul Perlmutter has two sisters: Shira Perlmutter (b.
-1956), a lawyer, and Tova Perlmutter (b.
+Perlmutter is married to Laura Nelson, an anthropologist at University of California, Berkeley, and they have one daughter, Noa.
+Perlmutter has two sisters: Shira Perlmutter (b.
+1956), an attorney, law professor, and the fourteenth Register of Copyrights, and Tova Perlmutter (b.
 1967), a nonprofit executive.
-He is married to Laura Nelson, an anthropologist at University of California, Berkeley, and has one daughter, Noa.

 Popular culture

-Reference to Saul Perlmutter was made on the CBS television comedy series The Big Bang Theory during the 2011 episode "The Speckerman Recurrence".
-In the episode, the character Sheldon Cooper watches the Nobel award ceremony on his laptop, and jealously berates Perlmutter: "Look at Dr. Saul Perlmutter up there, clutching that Nobel prize.
-What's the matter Saul, you afraid somebody's going to steal it?
-Like you stole Einstein's cosmological constant?"
-Then later: "Oh, now Perlmutter's shaking the King's hand.
-Yeah, check for your watch, Gustaf, he might have lifted it."
+Reference to Saul Perlmutter was made on the CBS television comedy series The Big Bang Theory during the 2011 episodes "The Speckerman Recurrence" and "The Rhinitis Revelation".
+In these episodes, the lead character Sheldon Cooper, who aspires to win a Nobel Prize himself, jealously berates Perlmutter and questions the decision to award Perlmutter a Nobel Prize.

-Perlmutter was also referenced in the 2011 episode of The Big Bang Theory, "The Rhinitis Revelation".
-In a conversation with his mother, Sheldon says, "I’ve got a treat for us tomorrow, Mom.
-I’m taking you to see Saul Perlmutter give a lecture about his Nobel Prize-winning work in cosmology.
-And the best part is, at the Q and A afterward, I’ve worked up a couple of Q’s that will stump his sorry A." Later in the episode, Sheldon criticises the lecture and questions the decision to award Perlmutter a Nobel Prize.